tsanevp/Calculator-App/README.md

 - JS
 #### Backend
 - Node.js
-- Express
+- Express.js

 ### What I learned

-- How to use JQuery to implement JS in my simple game
+- How to use Express.js to host a server locally
-- How to apply async and await keywords to enable asynchronous, promise-based behavior in my code
+- How to communicate and send data between my front & back-end code

 ### Continued development

-- [ ]  Add high-score tracker
-- [ ]  Add a score leaderboard so you can compete with your friends
-- [ ]  Improve the UX design of the game to look better.
-Very minimal at the moment
+- [ ]  Improve UX and front-end design of the calculator page
+- [ ]  Add additional buttons and features to the calculator

 ### Useful resources

-- [JQuery documentation](https://api.jquery.com/) - Was constantly referring to documentation
+- [Express documentation](https://expressjs.com/en/4x/api.html) - Was constantly referring to documentation

 ## Author